TBR Musings - September 29, 2021 (1.Viewing)

 I’m interested to know a couple of things.
 Did they register the domains through TBR or did they manually register the domains?
 I mean, when does the TBR session actually end?
 Technically if they were able to register them prior to anyone else and through their TBR system are they doing anything wrong?
 It’s a case of these domains not being backordered elsewhere.

 My understanding based on the timing of the registrations is that they all occurred more than an hour after the start of TBR.
 But you are correct [notify]theinvestor[/notify], if they were registered before the end of the TBR session, then they would fall under the precedent of how the TBR sessions currently operate.
 But if they were registered AFTER the TBR session ended, that's where I believe it contravenes section 5.1 (p) of the Registrar Agreement.
 Domains registered outside of TBR on behalf of a single registrant should be subject to standard pricing, and should not be auctioned off.
 That precedent exists for TBR, I don't want to see it set for registrations made by registrars outside of TBR.
 That would entirely change the game and violate section 5.1 (p).
-That opens the doors to crap like Network Solutions used to do where they were temporarily registering a domain simply because it was checked in whois, then trying to charge a much higher price to acquire it as if it was an aftermarket domain rather than a new registration.
+That opens the doors to shit like Network Solutions used to do where they were temporarily registering a domain simply because it was checked in whois, then trying to charge a much higher price to acquire it as if it was an aftermarket domain rather than a new registration.
 But you are right, it would be good to clarify.
 My assumption is that the TBR session was already closed since the domains were registered more than 1 hour after the TBR session opened.

 I know because I was checking whois every few seconds waiting for the domains to show up as available so I could hand reg them myself - but then all of a sudden - they were all registered by sibername.